jonnyhoeven/workshop/README.md

 - Kubernetes utilizes Custom Resource Definitions (CRDs) for extendability.
 - CRDs allow extendability for the Kubernetes API by creating new resources classes.

-This allows developers to create their own resources or controllers to manage these resources.
+This allows developers to create their own resources or controllers to manage with their own operator running inside your cluster.

 For example, the ArgoCD operator creates a new resource called an Application.
-This resource can be used to define applications and their configuration in a declarative way.
-It's then up to the ArgoCD operator to manage these applications and ensure they're in the desired state.
+This resource can be used to define applications and their configuration declaratively.
+It's then up to the ArgoCD operator to manage these applications and ensure they're in their desired state.

 > [!TIP]
 > It's important to understand that CRD's are methods to extend the Kubernetes API and create new resources.
 This
-> concept
-> is used in many operators, controllers, helm charts, ingress classes and storage classes to create new resources and
+> concept is used in many operators, controllers, helm charts, ingress classes and storage classes to create new
-> manage them individually.
+> resources and manage them individually.

 ### Declarative vs Imperative